 Another racial disparity in kidney cancer is that survival is also significantly worse among African-Americans.
 One explanation is that African-Americans less frequently receive standard treatments in the United States.
 However even controlling for treatment and tumor characteristics including, stage, grade, and subtype, survival is still significantly worse \cite{23147245, 19070518, 22651971}.
 Similar to prostate cancer where African-Americans patients have a more aggressive disease biology \cite{15570072}, it has been proposed that differences in molecular biology are involved racial disparities in kidney cancer \cite{23147245, 24403240, 21633203, 21486465}.
 A recent report suggests that VHL loss and the resultant dysregulated HIF pathway are less frequently observed in African-Americans with ccRCC.

 While significant racial differences exist in the incidence, mortality, age of onset, subtype distribution, and survival of RCC, no comprehensive study has specifically focused on deciphering the genetic mechanisms associated with racial disparity while controlling for specific comorbidities known to influence kidney cancer development.
 While the Cancer Genome Atlas (TCGA) and other sequencing efforts have analyzed hundreds of kidney cancer specimens, the majority of tumors are from Caucasian patients.
 Without tumors from a diverse cohort of subjects it is difficult to explore the reasons for these racial disparities.
-It is not known whether clinical differences are based on varying genomic backgrounds or specific driver alterations. e set out to identify possible coding and non-coding alterations explaining the genomic basis of kidney cancer racial disparity.
+It is not known whether clinical differences are based on varying genomic backgrounds or specific driver alterations.
+We set out to identify possible coding and non-coding alterations explaining the genomic basis of kidney cancer racial disparity.

 B. INNOVATION